-- It reduces pain and inflammation, making it valuable in managing arthritis, headaches, and menstrual cramps.
+- Reduces pain and inflammation, making it valuable in managing arthritis, headaches, and menstrual cramps.

-- It has a warming effect and stimulates circulation.
+- Has a warming effect and stimulates circulation.

-- It inhibits rhinovirus, which can cause the common cold.
+- Inhibits rhinovirus, which can cause the common cold.

 - It inhibits such bacteria as Salmonella, which cause diarrhea, and protozoa, such as Trichomonas.